What Does it Take to Be a Parts Salesperson?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 In the United States, there were 251,900 jobs for Parts Salesperson in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
-There will be an estimated 32,900 positions for Parts Salesperson per year.
+Due to new job openings and attrition, there will be an average of 32,900 job openings in this field each year.

 The states with the most job growth for Parts Salesperson are Utah, Texas, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.